wso2/product-apim/sample-scenarios/sample8/README.md

 ### How to run the sample to populate the above mentioned sample data

-Execute the run.sh in [APIM_HOME]/sample-scenarios/ directory, which will guide you to selectively populate the sample scenarios data according to the sample scenario number.
+* Start wso2am-2.2.0-updateX is distribution by executing [APIM_HOME]/bin/wso2server.sh or [APIM_HOME]/bin/wso2server.bat

+* Run the file run.sh in sample root directory as ./run.sh

 ### References